HVAC contractors in the state of Alabama are governed by the:

-Many tradesman find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety and Alabama state construction law.
+Many tradesmen find themselves a bit confused when faced with questions about construction accounting, balance sheets, workers compensation, employee rights, job site safety, and Alabama state construction law.

 Practice exams and study guides breaking down everything you need to know can be found here.

 For anyone looking to become a licensed general contractor, learning how to read blueprints is critical…

 Blueprints communicate important information about the way in which a structure is built as well as what materials are necessary or have been used for its construction.

 Being comfortable with construction blueprints is an invaluable skill especially for those looking to get into engineering or architecture.

 Statistically, 21% of all work-related fatalities are in construction.